Tib3rius/AutoRecon/README.md

 ## Features

 * Supports multiple targets in the form of IP addresses, IP ranges (CIDR notation), and resolvable hostnames.
-* Can scan targets concurrently, utilizing multiple processors.
+* Can scan targets concurrently, utilizing multiple processors if they are available.
 * Customizable port scanning profiles for flexibility in your initial scans.
 * Customizable service enumeration commands and suggested manual follow-up commands.
 * An intuitive directory structure for results gathering.
-* Full logging of commands that were run.
+* Full logging of commands that were run, along with errors if they fail.
+* Global and per-scan pattern matching so you can highlight/extract important information from the noise.

 ## Requirements